Soliciting Employee Feedback: Getting Results with Employee Surveys

 Let employees know that survey results aren’t just going to be filed away; that they will be acted upon.
 It’s just like voting: people want to know their voice counts.
 The main reason employees eschew filling out surveys is that they don’t think that the company takes them seriously.
 If employees believe that their input matters, they will participate.
 If not, they will not.

-While individual employees can make good points, offer productive suggestions and otherwise improve business, the first thing you’re looking for when examining data from the employee surveys is a theme.
+While individual employees can make good points, offer productive suggestions and otherwise improve business, the first experts look for when examining data from the employee surveys is a theme.

 First, map out what has been reported by the greatest number of people and identify the groups most affected.
 Are employees generally happy or unhappy?